-Scoliosis is often noticed during scoliosis screening at school, which causes a parent to make an appointment with a spine specialist for their child.
-To determine whether your child has scoliosis, your physician will ask you for a complete medical history, have your child describe symptoms and conduct a physical examination.
+A curve in the spine is often noticed during screening at school, which causes a parent to make an appointment with a spine specialist for their child.
+To determine whether your child has a curve in the spine, your physician will ask you for a complete medical history, have your child describe symptoms and conduct a physical examination.

-Children who have mild scoliosis are monitored closely, usually with regular physician visits and X-rays, to see if the curve is getting worse.
+Children who have mild cases are monitored closely, usually with regular physician visits and X-rays, to see if the curve is getting worse.
 In many cases, no treatment is necessary.

-Surgery may be necessary if the curve continues to progress with bracing.
-A posterior spinal fusion is the most common surgical treatment for scoliosis.
+Scoliosis surgery may be necessary if the curve continues to progress with bracing.
+A posterior spinal fusion is the most common surgical treatment.

 During a spinal fusion the affected vertebrae will be fused together so that they heal as a single, solid bone.
 First the surgeon will align the vertebrae to reduce the curve.
 Then, small pieces of bone (bone graft) are placed into the spaces between the vertebrae to be fused.
 Similar to how a broken bone heals, the bones will then grow together.
 The size of the fusion depends on the severity of the curve.

-In early diagnosis, most scoliosis is treated successfully without surgery and children lead active and healthy lives.
+In early diagnosis, most cases are treated successfully without scoliosis surgery and children lead active and healthy lives.
 If left untreated, curve progression could lead to pain or problems during adulthood.